revosystems/sidecar/readme.md

 · This field allows different grouping by options (hour, day, dayOfWeek, week, month, quarter) · When enabling the filterable, by default uses the last 7 days · The filterOnClick option, performs a depth grouping filter, so if you group by month, and you click Novemeber, it will filter just november, grouping by week
+· Date field also comes with a `timeFilterable()` that shows a time frame filter as well

 ##### Computed
 · This field allows you to perform operations on the field, for example `Computed::make('guests/total')`